-The possible risks and opportunities are reported every five years in the UK Climate Change Risk Assessment.
-The Adaptation Sub-Committee (ASC) has been asked by Defra to lead the analytical input to the next report for publication in 2016.
+The risks and opportunities are reported every five years in the UK Climate Change Risk Assessment.
+The Adaptation Sub-Committee (ASC) most recently reported on the key risks and opportunities facing the UK from climate change in 2016.

 Temperature contrasts in the North Atlantic region will change as different areas warm at different rates.
 These temperature contrasts are the basic energy source for the Atlantic storms that hit the UK and so these storms will change.
 This means that we can expect increasing changes in our weather.

-12) Despite reports of falling UK emissions, hasn’t our real carbon footprint actually risen?
+12) Despite reports of falling UK emissions, hasn’t our total carbon footprint actually risen?

 The fall in emissions within the UK’s borders is real.
 But if we look at the wider emissions associated with our consumption of goods and services (such as televisions made in Asia and purchased here) then the UK’s carbon footprint is significantly larger.